ThomasJButler/ModelViz/README.md

 ## Deployment

-Optimized for Vercel deployment.
+Optimised for Vercel deployment.
 Includes:

 - Turbopack for fast development
 - Bundle splitting for optimal loading